City Crime Score

 Frequently Asked Questions

-What are the safest neighborhoods in Skokie?
+What types of crime are most common in Skokie?

-Is Skokie a good place to live?
+Is Skokie a good place to live given its crime statistics?

 Surrounding Cities